helloshowup/dalle_image_editor/README.md

    - All images will be removed from the display.

 ## Notes
-- Ensure that you have a functional OpenAI API key and replace `"sk-xxx"` with your actual API key in the script.
+- Ensure that you have a functional OpenAI API key.
+The application will use the value of the `OPENAI_API_KEY` environment variable if set, otherwise you will be prompted to provide the key at runtime.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.